mattpe/wbma/docs/w2-login.md

 ### Extra.
 Optimize APIHooks.js

 1. Don't repeat yourself!
-Is there any repeating code in APIHooks.js that you could put into a separate function?
+Is there any repeating code in that you could put into reusable functions?
+Create ApiHooks.js to hooks folder and collect all API fetches there and then think about how you could do reusable functions of the repeating code.